-I have spoken about parenting, but wanted to extend my blog further to talk about parental and sibling alienation.
+I have spoken about parenting but wanted to extend my blog further to talk about parental and sibling alienation.
 Both are more common than we think or understand.

 Parental and sibling alienation is very real and has been around for years.
 It involves ‘the programming of a child by one parent, who attempts to denigrate, interfere and undermine the child’s relationship with the other parent.’
-It also happens with siblings too where siblings become denigrated from one other.
+It also happens with siblings too where siblings become separated from one other.

-It usually comes about because of a parent’s inability to separate from the couple’s conflict and who instead chooses to focus on the need of the child.
+It usually comes about because of a parent’s inability to separate from the couple’s conflict and instead chooses to focus on the need of the child.
 Psychiatrist Richard Gardner developed the concept some 20 years ago, brought about through child custody disputes.

 There is also a scholarly consensus that suggests this type of alienation is abusive to children, but unfortunately it isn’t recognised as a form of abuse.
 The sad reality is that children do become embroiled in their parents’ battles, where a child is continually targeted and who then replaces the targeted parent.

 Sadly, this not only has a marked effect on the targeted parent and their other siblings, but on the whole family dynamics too.